walunjakarsachinedu/obsidian-vault/framework/angular/forms/reactive forms.md

 ```

 #### Validators
 we can pass Validators & AsyncValidators inside constructor of `FormControl` as 2nd & 3rd argument respectively.
+We can apply validator to `FormControl, FormGroup, FormArray `

 ##### customValidator:
 - it is just a function which take `AbstractControl` as argument return `ValidationErrors | null`